junesirius/junesirius.github.io/_posts/Supernatural/2024-07-29-SPN-Im-sorry.md

 That is when Castiel starts to blink slowly and breathe heavier, chest rising and falling.
 He looks around, puzzled.

-Dean is startled, tentatively calling the name of his best friend, his angel, "Cass?"
+Dean is startled, tentatively calling the name of his best friend, his angel, "Cas?"

 Castiel locks his eyes on the man by his side, light flowing in his astonishingly blue pupil like spring water that reflects the sky.
 Looking down, he notices their clasped hands, he draws his hands back.
-Dean withdraws his, rubbing his palm unconsciously with fingers where Cass's skin touched moments ago.
+Dean withdraws his, rubbing his palm unconsciously with fingers where Cas's skin touched moments ago.

 Castiel tilts his head while observing him, the same way a kid observes ants through a microscope lens.
 The way his eyes wander around him, it is so certain that he is looking at a total stranger.
 Dean swallows hard in his gaze.